 Tired of the same flowers seen at every wedding?
 With thought and planning, a couple can individualize their wedding by incorporating new unique wedding decor ideas.

 Face it – flowers are a universal part of planning decorations for a wedding.
-However, with the high cost of florists and the waste of fresh-cut flowers the day after the big event, couples can let their personalities shine by chosing centerpieces or decor that may be special to them.
+However, with the high cost of florists and the waste of fresh-cut flowers the day after the big event, couples can let their personalities shine by choosing centerpieces or decor that may be special to them.
 As a bonus, many of the alternative decorations listed below are either environmentally friendly or can continue to be used after the big day.

 For a winter wedding, bring the beauty of the outdoors inside with arrangements of pine cones surrounded by greens, which can also be used as wall decorations.

 Nothing says outdoors like natural decorations.
 Make them special by collecting them yourselves.

-4. Photos.
 Give guests a laugh by putting old family and friend photos in antique frames in the center of the table.
 One tip – it is possible that guests will take these, so make copies of the photos and put these in the frames.

-5. Something special to the couple.
-Does the bride and groom like to read?
+Do the bride and groom like to read?
 Arrange books as the centerpiece for a cheeky nod to the couple.
-They enjoy art?
+Do they enjoy art?
 Put decorated pots in the center.
 Movies?
 Decorate each table with a theme relating to a movie, and put the movie title on the escort cards.

 A wedding is the celebration of the start of a couple’s life together.
-While tradition will always be a part of a wedding, add an individual touch by selecting a personalized decor.
+While tradition will always be a part of a wedding, add an individual touch by selecting personalized decor.